A Lightweight Protocol for Matchgate Fidelity Estimation: Decomposition of Superoperators

 \end{theorem}

-\begin{proof} The above conditions can be verified by considering the different structures of submatrices formed when rows in $I, J$ are preserved, and calculating their determinants.
-Counting the number of non-zero elements, we also get
+\begin{proof} All cases can be easily verified by considering the different structures of submatrices formed when rows in $I, J$ are preserved, and calculating their determinants.
+Counting the number of non-zero elements, we obtain:

 Giving at most $\frac{3}{2} 2^{2n}$ non-zero elements. \end{proof}